 "Then, here."
 Sebastian offered the poster.

-G6 didn't reach.
+G6 did not reach.
 "I do not take back what I have already discarded.
 Now, excuse us.
 We are discussing something important."

-"You are as cold and distant as you appear."
-A hint of amusement.
+"You are as cold and distant as you appear," Sebastian said, a hint of amusement.
 "Very well.
 We shall see you around."

 Sebastian's group sat a few paces away.
-Sebastian himself positioned where he can observe G6.
+Sebastian himself positioned where he could observe G6.
 A paradox.
 A quiet, simmering aura screaming DANGER, yet undeniably ATTRACTIVE.
 Magnetic charisma.

 "Back to it."
 G6 pulled Edmund's focus.
 "Change the schedule.
 Six days at Collegium.
-First three, I'm actually there.
+First three, I am actually there.
 Remaining three for 'Utility Magic Department'."

 "A sound plan in theory.
 But will Her Majesty accept?
 Particularly given certain nobles… quite attached to your presence."
 A delicate hint.
 Prince.
 Two Pillars.
 Brenda.

-"I don't care.
-That, or I'll run away."
+"I do not care.
+That, or I will run away."
 She said flatly.
-No argument.
+No room for argument.

 Edmund sighed inwardly.
 "Knight recruitment begins in two days.
 An abrupt change may draw suspicion.
-Perhaps for now, continue the facade of afternoons at Utility's?"
+Perhaps for now, continue the facade of afternoons at Utility until then?"

 "A task just outside the capital.
 Two hours away.
-Let's take a low-ranked mission first—to ease your… restlessness."
-Edmund.
+Let us take a low-ranked mission first—to ease your… restlessness," Edmund said.

 "So glad I have a strategic butler."
 A note of satisfaction.
 A faint smile.

-"We take the horses tomorrow.
-Following the carriage path."
+"We will take the horses tomorrow.
+Following the carriage path," Edmund said.

 On the other side, Sebastian's team watched their captain.
 His gaze lingered too long on the woman in black.

-"Quite taken with that… intense lady, Captain."
-Xena sipped beer.
+"Quite taken with that… intense lady, Captain," Xena said, sipping beer.

 "Hmm.
-Didn't he just yell at her earlier?
+Did he not just yell at her earlier?
 'WHAT ARE YOU DOING?!'"
 Dante smirked.

 "Stop teasing.
-He's smitten.
-Into the… problematic type," said Nick, youngest.
+He is smitten.
+Into the… problematic type," said Nick, the youngest.

 "Shut up."
 Sebastian's eyes never left G6.
-"She's just… different."
+"She is just… different."
 A slow drink.
 "Something about her aura.
-The kind that breaks you, then comforts you—not from pity, but amusement."
+The kind that breaks you, then comforts you—not from pity, but from amusement."
 A thoughtful frown.
 "She is… attractively dangerous."

 Knowing glances.
-In unison, they whispered, "Looks like we're right…"
+In unison, they whispered, "Looks like we were right…"

-She laid her plans, carving a path toward her goals, unaware of the new threads of fate she'd pulled into her orbit—including a seasoned Captain captivated by her dangerous grace.
+She laid her plans, carving a path toward her goals, unaware of the new threads of fate she had pulled into her orbit—including a seasoned captain captivated by her dangerous grace.
 A shield, or a weapon?
 A blessing, or a curse?
 Only the treacherous road ahead would tell.

 In a quiet corner of the tavern, two worlds now spun.
 One, a woman from beyond the stars, plotting with cold fire.
 The other, a man of battle, caught in her pull.
 The game had expanded.
 New players were drawn onto the board, willing or not.
 The stakes rose.
 The line between ally and casualty grew thin.